This is a guest post by Bob Hartzell. If you'd like to guest post on this blog, click here.

 5. Foster your Friendships

 Fold some contact with friends into every day.
-If you’re struggling with loneliness initially, make it a point to have a cup of coffee or a long phone call with someone whose friendship you value.
+If you’re struggling with transitioning to living alone, make it a point to have a cup of coffee or a long phone call with someone whose friendship you value.
 You can’t fill that hole that’s left when you have no life partner, but you can knock the rough edges off by keeping the affection for and from others in active mode during your daily activities.

 This guest article was written by Bob Hartzell has been writing for five years about education and other life essentials on a variety of websites.
 Much of his recent work has been about online master’s degrees and their value in career enhancement, in recognition of the fact that the job market has gone completely off the tracks in the last decade.